sakshilverma/sakshilverma/README.md

 - 👋 Hi, I’m @sakshilverma
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and Software Development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Artificial Intelligence and Machine Learning.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me sakshilv01@gmail.com